Sherman Alexie: Films

 The Business of Fancydancing, written and directed by Alexie in 2002, explores themes of Indian identity, gay identity, cultural involvement vs blood quantum, living on the reservation or off it, and other issues related to what makes someone a "real Indian."
 The title refers to the protagonist's choice to leave the reservation and make his living performing for predominantly-white audiences.
 Evan Adams, who plays Thomas Builds the Fire in "Smoke Signals", again stars, now as an urban gay man with a white partner.
 The death of a peer brings the protagonist home to the reservation, where he reunites with his friends from his childhood and youth.
 The film is unique in that Alexie hired an almost completely female crew to produce the film.
 Many of the actors improvised their dialogue, based on real events in their lives.
-It received a 57% and "rotten" rating from the online Film database Rotten Tomatoes.
+It received a 57 percent and "rotten" rating from the online film database Rotten Tomatoes.